MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/coareftime-double.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt die Verweis Zeit in Sekunden zurück.
+Gibt die Verweiszeit in Sekunden zurück.

 ## <a name="requirements"></a>Anforderungen